EPUB Validation Quick Check

 Is EPUB validation still needed if the file opens in a reader?

 Yes.
-A file can open locally and still fail stricter distributor ingestion checks.
+A file can open locally and still fail stricter distributor checks.

 Should I edit EPUB files directly to fix warnings?

-Avoid that workflow for normal releases.
-Fix source content and re-export so future updates stay consistent.
+Avoid that for normal releases.
+Fix the source file and export again so future updates stay consistent.

 When should I rerun EPUB validation?